eerimoq/pumbaa/docs/developer-guide/releasing.rst

       http://localhost:8000/esp32/package_pumbaa_esp32_index.json
       http://localhost:8000/sam/package_pumbaa_sam_index.json

-8. Install all four packages and run the blink example for each one of them.
+8. Install all packages and run the blink example for each one of them.

 9. Commit the changes, and tag the commit with the new version.

 10. Push the new commit and tag.

-11. Copy the Pumbaa Arduino package manifests SourceForge.
+11. Copy the Pumbaa Arduino package manifests to SourceForge.

    .. code:: text